dapr/docs/daprdocs/content/en/reference/api/state_api.md

 ```

 ### Example - Working with ETags
-The following is a sample which walks through the usage of an ETag when setting/deleting an object in a compatible statestore.
+The following is an example which walks through the usage of an ETag when setting/deleting an object in a compatible statestore.

 First, store an object in a statestore (this sample uses Redis that has been defined as 'statestore'):